Ghostopheles/better-algalon/README.md

 `/cdnlastupdate`: Returns a timestamp displaying when Algalon last checked for CDN updates.

+`/cdnbranches`: Returns a formatted list of all observable branches.

 #### Watchlist Controls

 `/cdnaddtowatchlist`*: Adds a specific branch to your guild's watchlist.
 Specify multiple branches at once by separating them with a comma.